RagnarGrootKoerkamp/BAPCtools/docs/workflow.md

 - **license:** the license, we encourage to make problems public (cc by-sa)
 - **rights owner:** owner of the copyright (if this is not provided, the author is the rights owner)

-> [!TIP]
+!!! tip
-> For more information regarding these options and their meaning, you can also look at the [problem specification](https://icpc.io/problem-package-format/spec/2025-09.html#problem-metadata).
+    For more information regarding these options and their meaning, you can also look at the [problem specification](https://icpc.io/problem-package-format/spec/2025-09.html#problem-metadata).

 ## Overview
 For any problem and any stage of preparation, it is useful to get an overview of the current state of the problem.